tlanvaldear/GeoHarvester/README.md

 - Start your Neo4j server

+- Setup your password into `index.html`

+- Edit `neo4j/conf/neo4j.conf` file in order to open access to `0.0.0.0`

 - If not on a webserver, use `python -m SimpleHTTPServer` in the root directory of *GeoHarvester*

 - Connect to [0.0.0.0:8000](http://0.0.0.0:8000)